Alan Dershowitz: Personal life and family

 Dershowitz's first wife was Sue Barlach.
 In his book Chutzpah, he described Barlach as an "Orthodox Jewish girl."
 The two met during high school at a Jewish summer camp in the Catskills.
 They married in 1959, when Dershowitz was 20 and Barlach was 18.
-Barlach and Dershowitz had two sons together: Elon Dershowitz (1961–2025), a film producer, and Jamin Dershowitz (born 1963), an attorney who is general counsel for the Women's National Basketball Association (WNBA).
+Barlach and Dershowitz had two sons together: Elon Dershowitz, a film producer, and Jamin Dershowitz, an attorney who is general counsel for the Women's National Basketball Association (WNBA).
 Barlach and Dershowitz separated in 1973 and divorced in 1976.
 Although Barlach was initially given custody, Dershowitz fought for and was later awarded full custody of their children.
 During the divorce proceedings, Barlach alleged that Dershowitz physically abused her, resulting in the need for medical treatment and therapy.
 The New Yorker reported that Barlach later worked as a research librarian and "drowned in the East River, in an apparent suicide" on December 31, 1983.

 Jamin Dershowitz married a Roman Catholic, which helped prompt Alan Dershowitz to write The Vanishing American Jew, dedicated to them and their children, whom Dershowitz regards as Jewish.
 He has two grandchildren by Jamin.

 In 1986, Dershowitz married Carolyn Cohen, a retired neuropsychologist.
 They have one child, born in 1990.
 Dershowitz and Cohen divide their time between homes in Martha's Vineyard, Miami Beach, and Manhattan.
-In 2025, Dershowitz threatened to sue a pierogi seller at a Martha's Vineyard farmer's market and called them antisemitic after the seller refused him service on multiple occasions over his connections to Epstein.
-The community largely sided with the pierogi seller over Dershowitz and the pierogi seller noted that they (the seller) were Jewish.

-Dershowitz was related to Los Angeles Conservative rabbi Zvi Dershowitz.
+Dershowitz is a relative of Los Angeles Conservative rabbi Zvi Dershowitz.

 In February 2024, Dershowitz signed the Jewish Future Promise.